jamesb93/bend-nim/README.md

+This repository is now archived.
+Please use https://github.com/jamesb93/bend-rust

 # bend

 bend is a small command-line application written in Nim for 'bending' data into audio.
 There is also an experimental markov-based synthesiser that can help you generate audio based on the results of your conversion process.